quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Document Structure

-This document describes the core QUIC protocol and is structured as follows.
+This document describes the core QUIC protocol and is structured as follows:

 * Streams are the basic service abstraction that QUIC provides.
   - {{streams}} describes core concepts related to streams,